leanderseige/eurorackdiy/PSU.md

 <img src="photos/cable.jpg" width="300">

 There is a separate 3D model of a support element to be placed below the PSU so the wait of it does not bend any of the other elements over time.
+This supporting element not exactly as high as required because I glued some rubber onto it.

 <img src="photos/support.jpg" width="300">